-”.

-8 The Occupational Safety and Health (Validation) Act 1998 s.
+7 The Occupational Safety and Health (Validation) Act 1998 s.
 5(2) reads as follows:

-“

 (2) Section 52(3) of the Occupational Safety and Health Act 1984, as inserted by subsection (1), applies in respect of an offence committed against that Act before the commencement of subsection (1) despite the fact that the time for commencing proceedings for that offence expired before the commencement of subsection (1).

-”.

-9 The Occupational Safety and Health Amendment Act 2002 s.
-8 reads as follows:
+8 The Occupational Safety and Health Amendment Act 2002 s.
+8 is a transitional provision that is of no further effect.

-“

-8. Election of safety and health representatives by police officers before the commencement of this Act

-(1) In this section —

-commencement day means the day on which this Act comes into operation;

-police officer has the same meaning as it has in section 3(1) of the Occupational Safety and Health Act 1984 on and after the commencement day;

-transition period means the period of 9 months ending immediately before the commencement day.

-(2) The provisions listed in the Table to this subsection are to be treated as being in operation during the transition period for the purposes of allowing police officers to elect safety and health representatives for a workplace and for the training of those representatives during that period.

-Table